explaingit

 RustTauriSvelteTypeScript

-Use, view, and contribute to the code freely, but you cannot build a competing product.
-The license converts to MIT after two years.
+You can use, view, and contribute to the code, but you cannot build a competing commercial product, the license converts to MIT after two years.

 In plain English